steemit/devportal/_tutorials-javascript/witness_listing_and_voting.md

 ---
 title: 'JS: Witness Listing And Voting'
 position: 22
-description: '_Create a list of available witnesses as well as vote for and remove your vote for a witness._'
+description: "_Create a list of available witnesses as well as vote for and remove your vote for a witness._"
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Witness Listing And Voting](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/22_witness_listing_and_voting) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>